Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Based%20Glaciers.png)

-### [tbd] Useful stuff

-- **Supraglacial** material is material which is located on the top of a glacier.
-- **Englacial** material is material which is located inside a glacier.
-- **Subglacial** material is material which is located on the base of a glacier.
-- Material deposited during glaciation is called **drift**.
-- Material deposited directly by ice is called **till**.
-- Material deposited by meltwater is called outwash, or **glacio-fluvial material**.

-Lodgement till is material deposited by advancing ice, due to pressure being exerted into existing valley material, and left behind as ice advances, such as drumlins.
-Ablation till is material deposited at the terminus by melting ice from stagnant, or retreating glaciers during a warm period or end of glaciation event.
-Most depositional landforms are this type.

-It can be known whether sediment was deposited by water or ice.
-Ice-transported sediment is angular, not curved, as it has not been subject to erosional forces by the meltwater.
-The order of size of sediments can indicate this too, as water deposits sediment progressively due to reducing energy levels, while glaciers deposit material unsorted and 'en masse'.
-Glaciers deposit till in mounds and ridges too, as, during ablation, this englacial and supraglacial material gets dropped on the bedrock below.
-This is distinct from the layered deposition (or strata) typically characterised by fluvioglacial processes.

 ### Factors affecting the microclimate
 The microclimate is a small region with its own distinct climatic characteristics, for example, one side of a mountain, or the north side of a valley.
 Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smaller-scale conditions too.